-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business type activities and its discretely presented component unit of Rhode Island College (the College), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements and have issued our report thereon dated September 30, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business type activities and its discretely presented component unit of Rhode Island College (the College), a component unit of the State of Rhode Island, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements and have issued our report thereon dated October 2, 2023.
+The financial statements of the discretely presented component unit, Rhode Island College Foundation, were not audited in accordance with Government Auditing Standards and accordingly this report does not include reporting on internal controls over financial reporting or instances of reportable noncompliance associated with Rhode Island College Foundation.